Jadwiga Jarka Cooper

 Stanisław, at the back in this photograph, would have stayed on the family farm in Pokrzywnica if a cousin had not suggested that he would be better suited to further study.

 Stanisław Jarka married Rozalia Puka, moved to Białystok and joined the police force.
-Rozalia’s parents, Franciszka and Franciszek, lived in Czarnowo, a few kilometres south of Pokrzywnica, where both Jadzia and Janek were born.
+Rozalia’s parents, Franciszka and Franciszek, lived in Czarnowo, a few kilometres south of Pokrzywnica, where both Jadwiga and Jan were born.

-Jadzia’s mother made up for her father’s regular absences by entertaining her, usually without her brother, as Janek’s poor health led to his spending most of his time with their maternal grandparents in the cleaner country air.
+Rozalia made up for her husband’s regular absences by entertaining her children, often just Jadwiga, as Jan’s poor health led to his spending most of his time with their maternal grandparents in the cleaner country air.

 “In the summertime you did most of your living outside.
 We had a big table, seats.
 We played, and friends came.”

 Białystok bustled in the 1930s.
-Bridges over the rivers connected boulevards, parks and theatres, one built a few years before the war to commemorate Józef Piłsudski, who led the Poles to independence in 1918 and built up the Second Polish Republic, and who died in 1935.
+Bridges over the rivers connected boulevards, parks, and theatres, one built a few years before WW2 to commemorate Józef Piłsudski, who led the Poles to independence in 1918 and built up the Second Polish Republic, and who died in 1935.

 “I had such a normal, happy life.
-Before we began school—at seven, not five like here—we frequently visited our grandparents, maternal and paternal, because there was not much distance between the two villages.”
+Before we began school—at seven, not five like here—we frequently visited our grandparents, maternal and paternal, because there was not much distance between their two villages.”